-Join the City of Mesquite Office of Neighborhood Vitality for its inaugural Neighborhood Summit: Connecting Resources One Neighborhood at a Time on Saturday, February 17, from 8:15 a.m. - 1 p.m. at the Mesquite Independent School District Professional Development Center, 2600 Motley Drive.
-The registration deadline to attend this event is Friday, February 9, by 5 p.m.
+The City of Mesquite Office of Neighborhood Vitality held its inaugural Neighborhood Summit: Connecting Resources One Neighborhood at a Time on Saturday, February 17, at the Mesquite Independent School District Professional Development Center, 2600 Motley Drive.

 This free and public event will provide attendees with the tools and information to conduct neighborhood meetings, recruit volunteers and network with their neighbors to improve neighborhood vitality and engagement.
 A continental breakfast sponsored by Panera Bread of Mesquite will also be provided.
 For questions or more information, contact Yolanda Wilson, Manager of Neighborhood Vitality, at 972-216-6473 or [email protected]

 A free continental breakfast will be served beginning at 8:15 a.m.
 The program will begin at 9 a.m. and conclude at 1 p.m.
 A door prize will be drawn at the end of the program.

 The 2018 Neighborhood Summit will be held at the Mesquite Independent School District (MISD) Professional Development Center, located at 2600 Motley Drive.

 Enter the parking lot from Motley Drive.
 Enter the building through the front doors and proceed to the MISD Leadership Room where the Summit will be held.
 Please reference adjacent map for location of Leadership Room.

 Attendees are requested to register for the event by 5 p.m. on February 9.
 Please complete the online Neighborhood Summit Registration Form to register.